zceepst/photon-flash/README.md

 We shall see...

-## Photon os and system flashing procedure
+## Manual photon os and system flashing procedure

 **In the event that the dev tools install is successful...**

 The procedure for setting up a photon as it would be at the factory setup stage is as follows:

 1. Acquire the appropriate device-os binaries from [particle's github](https://github.com/particle-iot/device-os/releases), we need:
-	- photon-1.4.4 -> trolley-v400 testing
+	- photon-1.4.4
-	- photon-2.1.0 -> trolley2-v4xx onwards *(check this later)*
+	- photon-2.1.0
 2. Make sure you get the following binaries for each firmware version:
 	1. `photon-bootloader@1.4.4+lto.bin*`
 	2. `photon-system-part1@1.4.4.bin*`